eclipse-archived/ceylon-lang.org/blog/2014-12-01-version-ranges.md

   chance that one of the libraries (in this case, `a.b`) has actually been tested with this version.
-Still, according to this strategy the system could in general pick a dependency version that;s earlier than all the current versions when the libraries were developed.
+Still, according to this strategy the system could in general pick a dependency version that's earlier than all the current versions when the libraries were developed.
 That seems quite suboptimal.
 - Pick 4.2.0, since that was the current version of